Benn9211/Movie-Trailer-Project/README.md

 - When you go there run the program and intall it in your system

 # How to open The Final File
-- To go to my github account click on this link("https://github.com") here is my `USER NAME:Benn9211` and My `Password : Nneb9412` to go to my profile.
+- To go to my github account click on this link("https://github.com").
 - Then create a folder on your pc or mac system and name the folder Mivie trailer
 - Then download all files from github that I have provided to see the result off movie trailer
 - Then you open the entertainment_center.py in the python 2.7.12 IDL to see the code behind it or you can click on the file to see the code.